joseeden/joseeden/README.md

 - I'm working as a DevOps Engineer in Singapore
 - I'm currently learning everything (no, just kidding)
-- I like exploring technologies outside my daily work
+- I like automating stuff.
-- My daily work mostly includes integrating stuff in the cloud
-- My scope could range from automating processes in the backend to building features
 - Fun fact: I play the Kalimba to relax (go ahead, search it!)
 - If I'm not at my desk, I'm probably running outside.
 - I also like solving jigsaw puzzles and reading books.